tnevolin/mm6-skill-emphasis-mod/Readme.md

 ### Druid

 Mace/Dagger-Shield.
-Mace is probably better in long rung due to paralizing while dagger is fast at the beginning.
+Mace is probably better in long rung due to paralyzing while dagger is fast at the beginning.
 Double daggers are about twice as offensive comparing to a single dagger, of course.
 However, they still are not a match to any other decent combo.
 Better protect the weakling.

 ### Sorcerer

 Staff.
 Best option due to its special effects benefiting whole party greatly.
-It may be wise to give staff to other magic class if there is no sourcerer in the party.
+It may be wise to give staff to other magic class if there is no sorcerer in the party.

 # Spells